6 most common mistakes

 Price monitoring – what is it anyway?

-Luckily, the days when employees of retail companies used to visit competitors’ physical shops to check products prices in every aisle are over now.
+Luckily, the days when employees of retail companies used to visit competitors’ physical shops to check product prices in every aisle are over now.
 Indeed, the primary goal of price monitoring is to enable companies to react (relatively) promptly to the price structure of the market and to adjust their pricing strategy.

 Through e-commerce, companies today can